bentomhall/nih-system/spells/SpellsA-G.md

 A flying creature stays aloft, provided that it is able to do so.
 If it must move to stay aloft, it flies the minimum distance needed to remain in the air.

-**_Overcast._** When you cast this spell using a spell slot of 2nd level or higher, you can affect one additional creature for each slot level above 1st.
+**_Overcast._** When you cast this spell using more than 2 AET, you can affect one additional creature for every 2 additional AET spent.
 The creatures must be within 30 feet of each other when you target them.

 ##### Cone of Cold